 MFA - Multi-Factor Authentication

 Multi-factor Authentication, otherwise referred to as MFA, has been implemented on our University of Oxford Single Sign On accounts - meaning that you will be required to authorise access to any SSO Services before access is granted.
-In order to do so you will need to set up an MFA method, of which there are a number, including Authentication Applications, Text Message (SMS) or Phone Call and Hardware Tokens.
+In order to do so you will need to set up an MFA method, such as an authenticator application or a Hardware Tokens.

-• Authentication App: A Microsoft Authentication app is available for iOS and Android devices.
+• Authenticator Apps: The Microsoft Authenticator app is available for iOS and Android devices.
 This will prompt when authentication is requested from a SSO service, at which point, depending on which authenticator app you use, you will be prompted to enter a 6 digit code or perform number matching to permit access.

 • Hardware Token: Using a small USB key, which you press a button to accept access (Hardware Tokens need to be purchased - if this is your preference please email it@museums.ox.ac.uk for guidance).